Attributed to Michael F. Ford

 - Job Environment – satisfaction with work environment

-American Dream Well-Being Sub-Index (measures the extent of one’s contentment, health and prosperity in life
+American Dream Well-Being Sub-Index (measures the extent of one’s contentment, health and prosperity in life, and for this the use of exercise and supplements really help with this, go here to find these supplements for you.

 - Family Support – availability of help and emotional support from one’s family